-Good items to keep on hand that will help you prepare for winter outside of residential heating in Little Compton include a first aid kit, radio and flashlights.
+Good items to keep on hand that will help you prepare for winter outside of residential heating in Little Compton include a first aid kit, radio, and flashlights.
 Your first aid kit should include all of the items you need to take care of an injury if you are unable to get help.
-Adhesive tape, sterile gauze pads, scissors, tweezers, disposable non-latex gloves, antiseptic wipes, bandages, instant ice packs, instant warming packs, a thermometer and an emergency blanket.
-Over the counter medications, such a fever and pain reducers, cold medicines, sinus medications, antacids and anti-diarrhea medications are a good start.
+Adhesive tape, sterile gauze pads, scissors, tweezers, disposable non-latex gloves, antiseptic wipes, bandages, instant ice packs, instant warming packs, a thermometer, and an emergency blanket.
+Over the counter medications, such a fever and pain reducers, cold medicines, sinus medications, antacids, and anti-diarrhea medications are a good start.

-A battery-powered or hand crank radio should also be available.
-Write down the local stations that will have weather-related emergency radio so you don’t have to waste valuable energy searching for a station.
+A battery-powered or hand-crank radio should also be available.
+Write down the local stations that will have a weather-related emergency radio so you don’t have to waste valuable energy searching for a station.
 Flashlights are a definite necessity.
-Make sure to choose a good quality LED light that will be bring enough to see in pitch darkness, should the lights go out.
+Make sure to choose a good quality LED light that will bring enough to see in pitch darkness, should the lights go out.
 Consider adding an LED battery-powered lantern or two for extra lighting throughout your home, especially if you have three or more persons in your family.

 Prepare for Winter with Columbus Energies

 If you use home heating oil for your residential heating in Little Compton, RI or anywhere in Southeastern Massachusetts and Rhode Island, contact Columbus Energies.
 Ask about our automatic delivery program and residential maintenance services that can help you to prepare for winter and have a safe, warmer season.
-Call Columbus Energies today to find out more about our home heating oil delivery, propane delivery and other essential residential and commercial services.
+Call Columbus Energies today to find out more about our home heating oil delivery, propane delivery, and other essential residential and commercial services.